bruno78/markov-model/README.md

 Once the cases were created and tested, they can be easily generalized and these generalizations can be put into a Interface and Abstract class.
 The final result is a Markov Model that can be extend either for using characters or words in the order of N.

 <p align="center"><img src ="https://cdn.rawgit.com/bruno78/markov-model/a1259eb6/images/MarkovStructure.png" alt="Markov Model Structure" /></div>

+#### Interface _IMarkovModel_

+Provides 3 methods:
+* *setTraining*
+* *setRandom*
+* *getRandomText*

+#### Abstract class AbstractMarkovModel

+Implements _IMarkovModel_ interface defining the methods' behavior.
+The class constructor takes an argument (N) which sets the number of words/character to be used.
+The constructor also initializes the myRandom variable which will be used in the setRandom method.

+* *setTraining*: defines the training text to be used
+* *setRandom*: accepts an argument to set a seed for testing
+* *getRandomText*: it takes a number as an argument to set the limit of characters/words to be generated.

+####

 ## Probability Case